 Calvert Shores Incorporation

 On July 11th, I attended a public hearing regarding whether the Chesapeake Ranch Estates would become the third municipality in Calvert.
-I listened to all public comments and decided that the pros of incorporation outweighed the cons.
 Over 25% of proposed residents signed a petition to have a referendum vote on becoming a municipality.
 The commissioners denied the petition.
 Regardless of the commissioners’ personal opinions on the matter, they should let the residents of CRE decide their future.
 By denying them the right to a vote, they are declaring their voices meaningless.
 In this country the people control the government, not the other way around.
 The CRE earned a vote.
 They deserve one.